OtacilioN/awesome-hacktoberfest/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
-* Listen to everyone’s ideas
+* Listening is the key to sucess.
+The more you listen the more will you understand.

 Examples of unacceptable behaviour by participants include: